exasol/virtual-schemas/README.md

     virtual-schema-dist-9.0.1-oracle-2.0.0.jar

-The version of the Virtual Schema JDBC on which a Virtual Schema is based also tells you whether it is in supported or discontinued, as shown in the following table:
+The version of the Virtual Schema JDBC on which a Virtual Schema is based also tells you whether it is supported or discontinued, as shown in the following table:

 Virtual Schema JDBC Version | Required Java Version | Lifecycle
 ----------------------------|-----------------------|--------------------------------